ewascatalog/ewascatalog2/database/readme.md

 ## Updating with new data
 The new data to be added should be stored in a directory in `${FILE_DIR}`.
 Then add this directory to `${FILE_DIR}/ewas-sum-stats/ewas-to-add.sh` where indicated.

-When the container is running `make update-database` can be used to update the database with new data using the `add-to-ewas.sh` script.
+When the container is running `bash catalog update-database` can be used to update the database with new data using the `add-to-ewas.sh` script.
 This script creates the 'new_results' and 'new_studies' tables before adding these tables to the 'results' and 'studies' tables.

 Other things that should be done when adding in new data: